AI-Edu-ITS/its-ml-playground/section1/README.md

-# ✨ Welcome to Section 1 Tutorial ✨
+# ✨ Welcome to Section 1: Introduction Tutorial ✨

 ## 📫 Download Your Dataset